rahmed31/Spellchecker/README.md

 The results of the program will then be printed to your terminal.

 ## Dependencies
-Ensure that you have 'difflib' installed for python3.
+Ensure that you have `difflib` installed for python3.

 ## Last Notes
 Feel free to use or modify this program for your intended purposes!